bulksoil/TagSeqGenomicVariants/TagSeqGenomicVariants/variant_calling.md

 ## Data Processing

 ### Trimming sequencing results
 Tag-seq reads originate mainly in the 3' UTR of transcripts, therefore many of the reads contain the polyA tail.
 This part needs to be trimmed off.
 I have written a python script `fq_trim.py` that will do this.
 Not only that, but with tag-seq data, it is important to trim the first 12 bases of the reads because they originate from random primers and likely have some mismatched bases from the reference genome.
+Some processing tips can be found [here](http://dnatech.genomecenter.ucdavis.edu/wp-content/uploads/2017/09/Quant-Seq-FWD-data-analysis-recommendations-Tag-Seq.pdf).

 But before trimming, let's get everything in order so that we can automate the process.

 I took some time to get a file together with unique identifying information for each fastq file so that I could write a quick shell script to automate some of the stuff.
 For example: